melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ---

 As stated earlier, the consequences of a poorly secured system can be disastrous.
-Our system can be compromised, so it's wise to validate the security of your own Linux system and server.
+You system can be compromised, so how secure is your Linux system?
+It's wise to audit the security of your own Linux system.

 I split this article in three sections, first hardening tools, then some best pratices on the **host OS** level and next we focus on several **Docker** security improvements.
 Let's first start with some toolings: